Dianqin-Sun/academic-website/content/project/cancer burden in China/index.md

 ---
-title: Reduce social inequality in gastric cancer from primary prevention to cancer screening
+title: Cancer burden in China/: trends, risk factors and prevention
 summary: An example of using the in-built project page.
 tags:
 - Master's thesis